icopy-site/awesome-cn/docs/awesome/awesome-password-cracking.md

 - [maskprocessor](https://github.com/hashcat/maskprocessor/) - High-performance word generator with a per-position configureable charset.
 - [maskuni](https://github.com/flbdx/maskuni) - A standalone fast word generator in the spirit of hashcat's mask generator with unicode support.
 - [Mentalist](https://github.com/sc0tfree/mentalist) - Mentalist is a graphical tool for custom wordlist generation.
 It utilizes common human paradigms for constructing passwords and can output the full wordlist as well as rules compatible with Hashcat and John the Ripper.
-- [Mode](https://github.com/JakeWnuk/mode) - A program for quickly aggregating and frequency sorting text from multiple sources and supports concurency.
+- [PTT](https://github.com/JakeWnuk/ptt) - The Password Transformation Tool (ptt) is a versatile utility designed for password cracking.
+It facilitates the creation of custom rules and transformations, as well as the generation of wordlists.
+This tool supports processing data from files, URLs, and standard input, streamlining cracking workflows.
 - [Phraser](https://github.com/Sparell/Phraser) - Phraser is a phrase generator using n-grams and Markov chains to generate phrases for passphrase cracking.
 - [princeprocessor](https://github.com/hashcat/princeprocessor) - Standalone password candidate generator using the PRINCE algorithm.
 - [Rephraser](https://github.com/travco/rephraser) - A Python-based reimagining of Phraser using Markov-chains for linguistically-correct password cracking.